Track clicked component with Adobe Analytics

 8. Next under Actions click Add to open the Action Configuration wizard.

-9. Under Action Type choose Custom Code.
+9. For Action Type field, choose Custom Code.

 Custom Code Action Type